Life Insurance Beneficiary Policy Options

 Mistakes to avoid when choosing a life insurance policy beneficiary

 - Failing to name a beneficiary of your life insurance policy.
-Proceeds can take much longer to reach your loved ones if they end up in your estate.
+Proceeds to reach your loved ones can take much longer if it ends up in your estate.

 - Forgetting to update your beneficiaries.
 If your circumstances have changed, for example, you've gotten divorced, be sure to update your list of beneficiaries.